Hero background

 Weekdays

-From Monday to Friday, the days are divided between educational activities in childcare centres, structured games with the children and moments of daily routine such as meals and personal care.
+From Monday to Friday, your days are split between activities at the childcare centres, structured play with the children and everyday routines like meals and personal care.

-Each participant supports the local educators by proposing simple but engaging activities, such as songs, drawings, reading or movement-based games.
+Each participant works alongside the local educators, suggesting simple but engaging activities: songs, drawing, reading or movement.

-The weekend is free: you can relax, explore the area or organise excursions to the Rift Valley’s natural parks.
+The weekend is free: you can relax, explore the area, or plan trips into the Rift Valley national parks.

 07:00Breakfast and getting ready for the day

-08:30Activities with the children at the centres: games, songs and morning routine
+08:30Activities at the centres: games, songs, morning routines

-10:30Snack break and free play time with the little ones
+10:30Snack time and free play with the little ones

-12:00Back home for lunch and a bit of relaxation
+12:00Back home for lunch and a bit of downtime

-15:00Preparing the next day’s activities together with the team
+15:00Planning the next day's activities with the team

-18:30Dinner together, free time or quiet evenings with the other volunteers
+18:30Shared dinner, free time or quiet evenings with the others

 Weekend